Polarised random k-SAT: Introduction

 With these problems in mind we now introduce the polarized random $k$-SAT model with polarization $p$.
 In this model a random formula $F$ is generated but now we chose each random clause in the following way.
 We first pick a $k$-set $C$ of variables uniformly at random.
 Next, we flip a fair coin, and if it gives a tail we let each variable in our clause be negated with probability $p$, independently of each other.
 Otherwise we negate with probability $1-p$.
 For $p=1/2$ this gives the usual random $k$-SAT model.
 For the \emph{fully polarized} case $p=0$, or 1, we instead get a model were roughly half the clauses contain only negated variables and the other half only pure variables.
-In the SAT literature a formula of this type is known as a \emph{monotone} $k$-SAT formula, and our random model allows us to continuously move between the usual random $k$-SAT distribution and the distribution for random monotone $k$-SAT.
+In the SAT literature a formula of this type is known as a \emph{monotone} $k$-SAT formula.

+Deciding satisfiability for montone $k$-SAT formulae is well known to be NP-complete, this follows from Schaefer's \cite{Sch78} complexity classification of SAT problems.
+For $k$-SAT is has long been known \cite{MR739601} that the problem remains NP-complete even if the number of occurrences of each variable is bounded and recently \cite{DaDo} similar restrictions of monotone $k$-SAT have been shown to remain NP-complete.
+However, the random version of monotone $k$-SAT has not been analyzed in the existing literature.
+Now our random model allows us to continuously move between the usual random $k$-SAT distribution and the distribution for random monotone $k$-SAT and study how the threshold for satisfiability varies with the polarisation parameter $p$.

 One of the appealing properties of monotone $k$-SAT is that satisfying assignments can be given a very clean combinatorial description.
 Given a satisfying assignment for a monotone $k$-SAT formula $F$, the set of variables which satisfy the pure clauses is disjoint from the set of variables which satisfy the negative clauses.
 If we partition $F$ into the two types of clauses as $F=F_1 \cup F_{2}$, then a solution for $F$ corresponds to two disjoint sets of variables $T_1$ and $T_2$ such that $T_i$ is a transversal for the hypergraph defined by the clauses in $F_i$.
 We thus have a description of a satisfying assignment for $F$ in terms of hypergraph properties more closely aligned with the classical machinery of probabilistic combinatorics.